-For network systems, existing reliability studies focus on connectivity.
+Existing reliability studies of network systems focus on connectivity.
 Connectivity reliability measures the probability of the existence of connection paths between network nodes.
 Connectivity reliability can be further classified as two-terminal, $k$-terminal and all-terminal problems \cite{hardy2007k,ramirez2005monte,ramirez2008all}.
-The network is considered structurally reliable if there is at least one path between required terminals.
-Considering the redundancy, natural connectivity is proposed with acute discrimination for different networks and derived from graph spectrum \cite{jun2010natural}.
-Besides the reliability metric based on probability theory, another metric is proposed and referred to as belief reliability \cite{zhang2018belief}, which can measure the aleatory uncertainty and also epistemic uncertainty.
-Connectivity reliability is usually considered in the scenarios of earthquakes \cite{dong2018post}, flood \cite{wang2019local, dong2020integrated}, or other emergency situations \cite{mostafizi2019agent}, where the state of roads are binary without considering the travel dynamics.
-Meanwhile, besides the basic connectivity function, reliability also refers to a certain service level from the user demand side.
-Travel time reliability is then developed to fill this gap \cite{asakura1991road,asakura1999evaluation}, which is the probability that a trip could be completed within a given time duration.
-Asakura \cite{asakura1999reliability} has studied reliability measures between an origin and destination (OD) pair in a degraded road network with links damaged by natural disasters.
-While these types of reliability index have their own advantage, it remains challenging to measure the reliability in a more comprehensive way.
-Chen et al. \cite{chen1999capacity} have made an attempt to define travel capacity reliability.
-It is defined as the probability that a network can meet a certain level of travel demand at the required service level.
-Considering the demand fluctuation, Shao et al. \cite{shao2006reliability} studied traffic reliability with a stochastic user equilibrium traffic assignment model, which is solved by a proposed heuristic solution algorithm.
-To explore the spatio-temporal dimension of travel reliability, Li et al. \cite{li2015percolation} have proposed a new definition to measure the operational reliability of urban traffic with the dynamical traffic cluster, which is only composed of high-velocity roads.
-This can describe how well the network traffic above a certain service level covers the city, from the viewpoint of network operators instead of a single user.
+A network is considered structurally reliable if there is at least one path between the required terminals.
+Natural connectivity with acute discrimination for different networks is proposed and is derived from the graph spectrum when considering redundancy \cite{jun2010natural}.
+In addition to the reliability metric based on probability theory, another metric, referred to as belief reliability, has been proposed \cite{zhang2018belief}; it can measure aleatory uncertainty and epistemic uncertainty.
+Connectivity reliability is usually considered in scenarios such as earthquakes \cite{dong2018post}, floods \cite{dong2020integrated}, and other emergency situations \cite{mostafizi2019agent} in which the state of roads is binary without considering travel dynamics.
+In addition to the basic connectivity function, reliability also refers to a certain service level from the user demand side.
+Travel time reliability, which is the probability that a trip can be completed within a given period of time, is then developed to fill this gap \cite{asakura1991road}.
+Asakura \cite{asakura1999reliability} studied reliability measures for travel between an origin and a destination (OD) in a degraded road network in which links had been damaged by natural disasters.
+While these reliability indices have their own advantages, measuring reliability more comprehensively remains challenging.
+Chen et al. \cite{chen1999capacity} defined travel capacity reliability as the probability that a network can meet a certain level of travel demand at the required service level.
+Considering the fluctuation in demand, Shao et al. \cite{shao2006reliability} studied traffic reliability using a stochastic user-equilibrium-traffic-assignment model solved by a proposed heuristic solution algorithm.
+To explore the spatiotemporal dimension of travel reliability, Li et al. \cite{li2015percolation} proposed a new model for the measurement of urban traffic operational reliability that features a dynamic traffic cluster in a system composed only of high-velocity roads.
+This model describes how well the network traffic above a certain service level covers the city from the point of view of network operators rather than from the point of view of a single user.